 Tip #1: Find a New “Spec” Home Near Completion

-Many times, a builder will build a new home with a contracted buyer already lined up.
+Many times, a builder will build a new home with a buyer already lined up and under contract.

 This may be a custom home, semi-custom home or maybe the buyer is having the builder build them one of their existing models.